wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-grafana.md

 1. Select the newly created “Graphite” data source from the *Query* drop-down list.
 2. Select the elements of the required metric in a sequential manner by clicking the *select metric* button for the metric’s element in the *Series* line.

-    The elements of `the curl_json-wallarm_nginx/gauge-attacks` metric go as follows:
+    The elements of the `curl_json-wallarm_nginx/gauge-abnormal` metric go as follows:

     1. The hostname, as it was set in the `write_graphite` plugin configuration file.